gdsbook/book/notebooks/08_point_pattern_analysis.md

 ```python
 qstat_null.chi2_pvalue
 ```
-Be careful, however: the fact that quadrat counts are measured in *regular tiling* within the study area (that is, squares or hexagons that cover the entire bounding box), irregular *but random* patterns can be mistakenly found "significant" by this approach.

-For example, on the random simulations from within the alpha shape, we have the following quadrat count:
+Be careful, however: the fact that quadrat counts are measured in a *regular tiling* that is overlaid on top of the potentially irregular extent of our pattern can mislead us.
+In particular, irregular *but random* patterns can be mistakenly found "significant" by this approach.
+Consider our random set generated within the alpha shape polygon, with the quadrat grid overlaid on top:

 ```python
 qstat_null_ashape = QStatistic(random_pattern_ashape)